La Llorona: Regional versions

 The legend has a wide variety of details and versions.
 In a typical version of the legend, a beautiful woman named María marries a rich ranchero / conquistador to whom she bears two children.
 One day, María sees her husband with another woman and in a fit of blind rage, she drowns their children in a river, which she immediately regrets.
 Unable to save them and consumed by guilt, she drowns herself as well but is unable to enter the afterlife, forced to be in purgatory and roam this earth until she finds her children.

 In another version of the story, her children are illegitimate, and she drowns them so that their father cannot take them away to be raised by his new wife.
 Recurring themes in variations on the La Llorona myth include a white, wet dress, nocturnal wailing, and an association with water.

 Mexico

 The legend of La Llorona is deeply rooted in Mexican popular culture.
 Her story is told to children to encourage them not to wander off in the dark and near bodies of water such as rivers and lakes alone.
 Her spirit is often evoked in artwork, such as that of Alejandro Colunga.
 La Cihuacoatle, Leyenda de la Llorona is a yearly waterfront theatrical performance of the legend of La Llorona set in the canals of the Xochimilco borough of Mexico City, which was established in 1993 to coincide with the Day of the Dead.
+In 1930s the reference and representation of La Llorona is seen in the production of films.
+La Llorona is portrayed as a vengeful and evil monster in many films.
+The classic film La Venganza de la Llorona (1974) produced by Miguel M. Delgado is one of the many popular renditions of La Llorona.

+In Chicano culture, the tale of La Llorona acts as a warning particularly for women on what is considered acceptable behavior within the culture.
+In Mexican culture La Llorona represents a vengeful lover who goes from a resentful wife to a monstrous mother who drowns her children after discovering her husband's infidelity.
+Chicana writers and artists redefined La Llorona based on embodied experience and the social and political pressures they faced.
+The rise of Chicana feminism and the Chicano movement encouraged Chicana writers and artists to reinvent their historical and cultural Mexican presence in the United States.
+La Llorona was rewritten as a strong woman who had been forced to accommodate to the colonizers ruling and had been punished for challenging traditional female roles.
+Chicanas related to the agony that La Llorona faced while being stripped of her identity by Spanish colonizers.
+La Llorona symbolizes the pain and grief and became a metaphorical representation of the challenges and struggles faced by marginalized groups.